sbcshop/EncroPi-Software/README.md

 * "encryption_test.py" file is for teting encrption and decrptions of any data within the IDE

-### The "Data_logging_FromPC" Directory
+### The "Data_transfer_between_pc_and_EncroPi" Directory
-Under this folder you will get three micropython files:
+Under this folder you will get two micropython files:

-* One file is simply the liberary file i.e, "encropi.py"
+* One file is simply the library file i.e, "Encropi.py".
+This library is for the code to data transfer between pc and EncroPi, this library have to save in your encropi board before communicating between them.
 * File 2nd, i.e "data_transfer_to_EncroPi (1).py" is the standard python code file for sending data from our Desktop/laptop to our EncroPi board
-* The third file(data_save_to_sdcard.py) is the main file for recieving data to our encroPi.
-This file should save in EncroPi board as "main.py" file before sending     any data to it.

 ## Documentation